 Alongside ballet, Poppy has also studied contemporary dance and has a particular passion for creating work centred around improvisational techniques.
-She has enjoyed opportunities to be involved in outreach programmes, studio residencies, and perform with various professional companies, including Semaphore Ballet Company.
-Poppy is an active member with the inclusive dance company Amici Dance Theatre as a performer and teacher, and a current Dance Ambassador and Future Leader for One Dance UK and Dance Consortium.
+She has enjoyed opportunities to be involved in outreach programmes and studio residencies and perform with various professional companies, including Semaphore Ballet Company.
+Poppy is an active member of the inclusive dance company Amici Dance Theatre as a performer and teacher and a current Dance Ambassador and Future Leader for One Dance UK and Dance Consortium.
 Poppy’s undergraduate dissertation on site-specific dance and sense of place is published on Global Site Performance: https://www.globalsiteperformance.org/about/writings/dancing-and-site-dissertation/

 People Dancing: Professional Code of Conduct